 Inside 24/7 Wealth Club's Members Area

-Once inside you’ll see a left-side menu with various PDFs you can download.
-The whole course is based around how to make money with ClickBank through affiliate marketing.
+Once inside you'll see a left-side menu with various PDFs you can download.
+The whole course is based on how to make money with ClickBank through affiliate marketing.

 It's not just that though…

-It’s almost like someone’s found a few free PDFs scattered across the web and stuck them all together and called it a course.
-It all seems a bit random and jumbled and not very well thought through.
+It's almost like someone's found a few free PDFs scattered across the web and stuck them all together and called it a course.
+It all seems a bit random, jumbled and not very well thought through.

-Can You Really Make Money With 24/7 Wealth Club?
+Can You Make Money With 24/7 Wealth Club?

-Despite 24/7 Wealth Club promising to be THE ultimate system to teach you how to become an affiliate marketer, I’m really struggling to see how how anyone reading these eBooks could ever learn what they needed to reach this level of income.
+Despite 24/7 Wealth Club promising THE ultimate system to teach you how to become an affiliate marketer and earn $13,127 a week, I'm really struggling to see how anyone reading these eBooks could ever learn what they needed to reach this level of income.